-Larry is naturally very angry about the claims made by Colonel Halt and is considering legal action.
-He is also understandably upset that none of the many friends he had there stood up for him.
+He was also understandably upset that none of the many friends he had there stood up for him.
 Has Larry Warren suffered enough from a horrific experience he had 35 years ago?
 Did he really deserve further pain from it?

 Larry's crime, at the time of the incident, may have been to keep on asking questions that the top military brass did not want asked and could not, safely, answer.

 GIs are expected to carry out orders without asking awkward questions.
 That is the nature of being in the military.

 Loose lips do need to be silenced in wartime, even a Cold War and I am sure the military has ways of securing silence and creating deliberate confusion inside GI minds when needed.Loose lips do need to be silenced in wartime, even a Cold War and I am sure the military has ways of securing silence and creating deliberate confusion inside GI minds when needed.
 Click To Tweet